 Setnor students may also take advantage of the opportunity to perform in other Syracuse University facilities.
 Some choirs rehearse and perform in Hendricks Chapel, and students have performed in the Goldstein Auditorium in the Schine Student Center as well as the Carrier Dome as part of a cappella groups, theater groups, marching band, and pep band.

 Recording facilities for the sound recording technology and audio arts programs are housed in the Belfer Audio Archive of Syracuse University Libraries.
 Belfer is the one of the largest sound archives in the country and includes formats from the earliest experimental recordings on tinfoil to modern digital media.
 The collection of 22,000 cylinder records is the largest held by any private institution in the world.
 One control room is furnished entirely with digital equipment by the Setnor School of Music.

 The Belfer Laboratory has a Live End/Dead End recording studio and control rooms designed by Chips Davis, a nationally recognized acoustic expert and recording studio designer.
 The studio has been a cornerstone of industry academic offerings in Setnor for more than 25 years and is well known as an incubator for many future artists, audio engineers, and businesspeople who continue to shape today’s music industry.

-Belfer Recording Studio boasts a large and comprehensive professional microphone collection with such brands as Neumann, Telefunken, Coles, Royer, AEA, Earthworks, Sony, Sennheiser, Cascade, Beyerdynamic, BLUE, AKG, Schoeps, Bruel and Kjaer, Electro-Voice, Shure, Audix, Audio Technica, and Oktava.
+Belfer Recording Studio boasts a large and comprehensive professional microphone collection with such brands as Neumann, Telefunken, Coles, Royer, AEA, Earthworks, Sony, Sennheiser, Cascade, Beyerdynamic, BLUE, AKG, Schoeps, Bruel & Kjaer, DPA, Electro-Voice, Shure, Audix, Audio Technica, and Oktava.